doc-analysis/DocBank/MODEL_ZOO.md

 The models trained in our baseline are listed below.
 All models were trained 1 epoch under their respective backbones using the pretrained models provided by [Transformers](https://github.com/huggingface/transformers#model-architectures), [LayoutLM](https://github.com/microsoft/unilm/tree/master/layoutlm#pre-trained-model) and [detectron2](https://github.com/facebookresearch/detectron2).

-## License

-All models available for download through this document are licensed under the [Attribution-NonCommercial-NoDerivs License](https://creativecommons.org/licenses/by-nc-nd/4.0/).

 ## Models

 The models trained on DocBank are available in the format used by Pytorch.